Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - More locations for items to be randomized around Maggie's and Jock's apartments (Mission 6).
 - The datacube with Maggie's birthday is guaranteed to be in her apartment (Mission 6)
 - Bingo goals that require using a ranged weapon to shoot something will no longer be given when using loadouts that don't allow any ranged weapons to be used.
+- Bingo goals that require looking at an image will be marked as soon as the image is viewed, instead of when the window is closed.
+This also fixes an issue where sometimes the image wouldn't get marked as viewed, depending on how the window was closed.
+- The "New Image" icon in the list on the "Images" menu will disappear when you click off of the image to another one.
 - Non-Vanilla fixes and improvements:
   - When playing a mod that uses Confix (Such as GMDX or Vanilla?
 Madder!), Harley talk to you after finishing Mission 1 if you didn't talk to him or Paul before finishing the mission.
   - A large number of bingo goals have had their available missions adjusted in GMDX and Revision to match which missions they can actually be completed in.